Quasisymmetric geometry of the Julia sets of McMullen maps: Abstract

 \section{Abstract}

-We study the geometric properties of the Julia sets of McMullen maps $f_\lambda(z)=z^m+\lambda/z^l$, where $\lambda\in\mathbb{C}\setminus\{0\}$ and $l,m$ are both positive integers satisfying $1/l+1/m<1$.
-If the free critical points of $f_\lambda$ are escaping, we prove that the Julia set $J_\lambda$ of $f_\lambda$ is quasisymmetrically equivalent to either a standard Cantor set, a standard Cantor circles or a round Sierpi\'{n}ski carpet (which is also standard in some sense).
-If the free critical points are not escaping, we give a sufficient condition on $\lambda$ to grantee that $J_\lambda$ is a Sierpi\'{n}ski carpet and prove most of them are quasisymmetrically equivalent to a round one.
-In particular, there exists non-hyperbolic rational map whose Julia set is quasisymmetrically equivalent to a round carpet.
+We study the quasisymmetric geometry of the Julia sets of McMullen maps $f_\lambda(z)=z^m+\lambda/z^\ell$, where $\ell$, $m\geq 2$ are integers satisfying $1/\ell+1/m<1$ and $\lambda\in\mathbb{C}\setminus\{0\}$.
+If the free critical points of $f_\lambda$ are escaped to the infinity, we prove that the Julia set $J_\lambda$ of $f_\lambda$ is quasisymmetrically equivalent to either a standard Cantor set, a standard Cantor set of circles or a round Sierpi\'{n}ski carpet (which is also standard in some sense).
+If the free critical points are not escaped, we give a sufficient condition on $\lambda$ such that $J_\lambda$ is a Sierpi\'{n}ski carpet and prove that most of them are quasisymmetrically equivalent to some round carpets.
+In particular, there exist infinitely renormalizable rational maps whose Julia sets are quasisymmetrically equivalent to round carpets.

 \subjclass[2010]{Primary: 37F45; Secondary: 37F10, 37F25}